magedashuriqi/reading-notes/programming.md

   you can do that by split the goal out into related group of tasks
 - Code each step:
 write it in away that computer can understand it

+# *Expressions and Operators*
+- Ther are two types of expression, one of them assign one value to the varibles, and the other assign value by using two or more values.
+Both of them using `Equal Sign "="`.
+- We have also some types of operator:
+  * assignment operators, which is the equal sign.
+  * Comparasion operators, like: ">,<,
+  * Arithmatics operator, like: "+,-,*,/"
+  * string operator, like: "+"